Research & Scholarship

 The New York City Research and Improvement Networking Group (NYC RING)

-The New York City Research and Improvement Networking Group (NYC RING) is a practice-based research network (PBRN) with access to research, data, clinical and administrative resources focused exclusively on the urban underserved.
+The New York City Research and Improvement Networking Group (NYC RING) is a practice-based research network (PBRN) with access to research, data, clinical and administrative resources focused exclusively our Bronx community.

 Institute for Clinical and Translational Research (ICTR)

-The Harold and Muriel Block Institute for Clinical and Translational Research (/CTR), a partnership between the Albert Einstein College of Medicine and Montefiore Health System, has been continuously funded since 2008 by a Clinical and Translational Science Award (CTSA) from the NIH National Center for Advancing Translational Sciences (NCATS).
-The /CTR is one of ~50 institutions comprising the national CTSA Consortium.
-The /CTR provides robust research infrastructure, including critical research cores and services, to promote the efficient translation of scientific discoveries into improved patient outcomes.
+The Harold and Muriel Block Institute for Clinical and Translational Research (ICTR) at Einstein and Montefiore, has been continuously funded since 2008 by a Clinical and Translational Science Award (CTSA) from the NIH National Center for Advancing Translational Sciences (NCATS).
+The ICTR is one of ~50 institutions comprising the national CTSA Consortium.
+The ICTR provides robust research infrastructure, including critical research cores and services, to promote the efficient translation of scientific discoveries into improved patient outcomes.
 It offers high-quality and comprehensive training and career development programs for current and future clinical and translational research professionals.
-The /CTR also fosters team-based collaborations and strong partnerships with the Bronx community, key stakeholders, and other CTSA hubs to overcome the barriers in turning discoveries in the laboratory, clinic, and community, into health benefits for all.
+The ICTR also fosters team-based collaborations and strong partnerships with the Bronx community, key stakeholders, and other CTSA hubs to overcome the barriers in turning discoveries in the laboratory, clinic, and community, into health benefits for all.

 New York Regional Center for Diabetes Translation Research (NY-CDTR)

-The New York Regional Center for Diabetes Translation Research (NY-CDTR) is designed to provide a scientific environment that supports and accelerates growth and development for an outstanding research base devoted to diabetes translational research among investigators from multiple institutions and diverse disciplines. (nycdtr.org) Through various collaborations the NY Regional CDTR provides Core services, collaborative opportunities, Enrichment programming, and Pilot and Feasibility funding.
-Across academic institutions, healthcare systems, community organizations, and health departments our goals are to increase the breadth and collaborative nature of diabetes translation research, enhance early stage investigator career development, and accelerate local and national impact on diabetes health equity.
+The New York Regional Center for Diabetes Translation Research (NY-CDTR) is designed to provide a scientific environment that supports and accelerates growth and development for an outstanding research base devoted to diabetes translational research among investigators from multiple institutions and disciplines. (nycdtr.org) Through various collaborations the NY-CDTR provides core services, collaborative opportunities, enrichment programming, and pilot and feasibility funding.
+Across academic institutions, healthcare systems, community organizations, and health departments our goals are to increase the breadth and collaborative nature of diabetes translation research, enhance early stage investigator career development, and accelerate local and national impact on diabetes health for everyone.

 Research Fellowships and Programs

-PODIUM is an NIH POSTDOCTORAL FELLOWSHIP (2 years) in basic biomedical, clinical or epidemiological research in cardiovascular, lung and blood diseases (not cancer) and sleep disorders.
+An NIH postdoctoral fellowship (2 years) in basic biomedical, clinical or epidemiological research in cardiovascular, lung and blood diseases (not cancer) and sleep disorders.
 Albert Einstein College of Medicine houses major research programs and datasets in asthma, cardiovascular disease, social determinants of health and lifecourse epidemiology, among others.
 A strong mentorship plan is in place and scholars will be paired with stellar mentors.

 • Open to US citizens and permanent residents